 Climate-smart agriculture (CSA) is an integrated approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
 CSA aims to simultaneously achieve three outcomes:

 1. Increased productivity: Produce more food to improve food and nutrition security and boost the incomes of the 65% of poor working adults employed in agriculture.

 2. Enhanced resilience: Reduce vulnerability to drought, pests, disease and other shocks; and improve capacity to adapt and grow in the face of longer-term stresses like shortened seasons and erratic weather patterns.

 3. Reduced emissions: Pursue lower emissions for each calorie or kilo of food produced, avoid deforestation from agriculture and identify ways to suck carbon out of the atmosphere.

-The World Bank Group works with countries to support farmers so that they can earn and produce more in the face of climate shocks and reduce harmful emissions from each kilo they produce.
-It also backs research programs such as the Consultative Group on International Agricultural Research (CGIAR), which develops drought-and-flood resistance food crops, early warning systems, risk insurance and other innovations that promote resilience to climate change.
+The World Bank Group also backs research programs such as the Consultative Group on International Agricultural Research (CGIAR), which develops climate smart technologies and management methods, early warning systems, risk insurance and other innovations that promote resilience and combat climate change.

-The Bank’s support of CSA is making a difference:
+The Bank’s support of CSA is making a difference across the globe:

 African farmers who have adopted evergreen agriculture are reaping impressive results without the use of costly fertilizers.
 Crop yields often increase by 30 percent and sometimes more.
-In Zambia, for example, maize yields tripled when grown under Faidherbia trees.
+In Zambia in 2013, for example, maize yields tripled when grown under Faidherbia trees.